FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

-C. Exhibitor further agrees to indemnify and hold harmless: Producer, the City, County, and State where the Event is hosted, their agents, officers, producers, members, employees and agents for any claim of liability or suit that may arise due to the negligence of Exhibitor, any dispute between Exhibitor and any other exhibitor, contractor or attendee of the Event.
-Exhibitor shall include the following wording in the Certificate of Insurance: “Rock the Fork Arizona, Inc, the City, County, and State where the Event is hosted, their agents, officers, producers, members, employees and agents as additional insureds on Exhibitor’s insurance policy.”
+C. Exhibitor further agrees to indemnify and hold harmless: Producer, City of Surprise, and Maricopa County, their agents, officers, Producers, members, employees and agents for any claim of liability or suit that may arise due to the negligence of Exhibitor, any dispute between Exhibitor and any other exhibitor, contractor or attendee of the Event.
+Exhibitor shall include the following wording in the Certificate of Insurance: “Rock the Fork Arizona, Inc, Community Festival Foundation, City of Surprise, and Maricopa County, their agents, officers, members, employees and agents as additional insureds on Exhibitor’s insurance policy.”

 D. Producer will carry liability insurance; however, said insurance will not under any circumstances cover losses of any kind incurred by the Exhibitor.
 Said insurance will not cover the Exhibitor should a claim of liability arise between Exhibitor and any attendee.

 5. LIABILTY, RELEASES & WAIVERS